 Explore Valentine’s Day science with a fun candy heart oobleck activity.
 Once you learn how to make oobleck, you won’t be able to stop!
 Not only is homemade oobleck an awesome science project to explore non-Newtonian fluids (read more about that below), it’s an incredible sensory play recipe for kids who really love to dig in and explore with their sense of touch.

 OOBLECK IS KITCHEN SCIENCE

 You will want to raid your kitchen cupboards for this one!
-Making candy heart oobleck is as simple as grabbing to household staples, water and cornstarch and mixing them up!
-However, it’s the ratio of water to cornstarch that is so important to this oobleck recipe.
+Making candy heart oobleck is as simple as grabbing two household staples, water and cornstarch and mixing them up!
+However, it’s the ratio of water to cornstarch that is so important in this oobleck recipe.

 WHAT IS OOBLECK?

-Oobleck, goop, or oobleck slime is a non-Newtonian fluid which we will discuss down at the bottom of the page.
-Although it doesn’t feel like our traditional slime recipe like this Valentines Day Slime, it has many of the same properties.
+It’s also a non-Newtonian fluid.
+Although it doesn’t feel like our traditional slime recipe like our Valentine Slime, it has many of the same properties.